acend/helm-basics-training/content/en/docs/01.0/_index.md

 export HTTPS_PROXY="http://u...:PASSWORD@dirproxy.mobi.ch:80"
 ```

+Replace `u...:PASSWORD` with your account details.
 If you have specials chars in your password, you have to escape them with hexadecimal value according to https://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters

 The namespace, the service account, the role and the role binding for Helm have already been created for you.

 The Tiller `helm init` command installs Tiller in your namespace and by default uses the `gcr.io/kubernetes-helm/tiller:v2.16.5` container image.
-If your Kubernetes nodes cannot directly pull from the `gcr.io` registry, you can overwrite the image by setting the `--tiller-image` parameter.
+Your Mobiliar Kubernetes nodes cannot directly pull from the `gcr.io` registry, you have to overwrite the image by setting the `--tiller-image` parameter.
 Use `docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5` as your Tiller image:

 ```bash
 helm init --service-account "tiller-[NAMESPACE]" --tiller-namespace [NAMESPACE] --tiller-image docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5 --upgrade